sabrinabraendle/mt-exercise-5/updated_README.md

 - For preprocessing, the only step we recommend you do for all models is tokenization.
 There is no need for truecasing, normalization or any kind of cleaning.

+For the word-level JoeyNMT model, we recommend to not build vocabulary files before training, but use the config fields src voc limit and trg voc limit to set a vocabulary threshold for both languages.
+To be fair, you should perhaps use the same vocabulary size for each language.
+• For the BPE-level JoeyNMT model, we recommend to build a single (= the same for both languages) vocabulary file before training, using a script that comes with JoeyNMT that extracts a vocabulary file from input text: python tools/joeynmt/scripts/build_vocab.py \
+[input source text] [input target text] \
+--output_path [path to save vocab file]
+For the BPE-level NMT model, do not use src voc limit and trg voc limit in the config.
+Use src vocab and trg vocab instead to point to the vocab file.

 Train a model: